datamole-ai/mff-cloud-app-development/README.md

 Last lesson of the subcourse will be dedicated to the **voluntary** presentation of the semestral projects.
 Students who decide to present during this last lesson will have at least 15 minutes to present their solution followed-up with a discussion.
 During the discussion, additional questions asked and possible problems in the solution might be resolved.
 Authors of presented solutions for which all problems are resolved during the discussion **will receive the subcourse credit right away**.

+> [!IMPORTANT]
-The recommended due date for submitting the semestral project is **31.
+> The recommended due date for submitting the semestral project is **31.
 05. 2024**.
 The semestral project including all feedback rounds must be completed till the end of exam period, i.e. **30.
 06. 2024**.
 When submitted by the recommended due date we guarantee to provide 1 or 2 feedback rounds if needed.

 The documents and diagrams representing the solution should be stored in **private GitHub repository** and pushed to the branch `feature/solution`.
 After that following actions are required: